Jason Crain

 Jason Crain (born August 24, 1966) is an American physicist based in the United Kingdom.
 He was appointed to IBM Research in 2016.
-He previously held the chair of applied physics at the University of Edinburgh in Scotland and was appointed director of research at the UK's National Physical Laboratory (NPL) in London (as of 2015) where he also held the role of head of physical sciences (since 2007).
-He is also visiting professor at the IBM TJ Watson Research Center in New York.
+He previously held the chair of applied physics at the University of Edinburgh in Scotland and was appointed Director of Research at the UK's National Physical Laboratory (NPL) in London (as of 2015) where he also held the role of Head of Physical Sciences (since 2007).
+He was also Visiting Professor at the IBM TJ Watson Research Center in New York.
 His background is in the structure and physics of disordered matter at the molecular scale with a view to applications.

 Early life

 Born on August 24, 1966, in New York City, he obtained his undergraduate degree from the Massachusetts Institute of Technology in 1989, receiving the 1988 Orloff Prize for Research.